 7 – Pandemic

-This is a classic and probably the best-selling cooperative games of all time.
+This is probably the best-selling and overall one of the best cooperative board games of all time.
 An extremely popular cooperative game, everyone on the team works together to cure countries around the world of “diseases” in this far reaching Pandemic!
 Each player has a role card with a unique skills that help facilitate this journey to rid countries of the viruses and epidemics while terror reigns.
 This is a fun logistic game where determining the right next move could be the critical to the health of the world, especially because at any time, a pandemic can be triggered accelerating the spread of disease!
 Not only are persuasion and diplomacy key here, but making the accurate assessment given the state of the epidemics could win or lose the game for all.
 Check Price.

 “Pandemic is so popular, Pandemic Legacy, a game played over 12-24 sessions was created and has overtaken the nation”